kebasaa/SCIO-read/README.md

 **DISCLAIMER**: All this code is experimental.
 I am trying to reverse-engineer the device in order to read the reflectance spectrum, but any help is appreciated!
 Scan data can't currently be fully decoded, this is an area where help is particularly appreciated

 ## Changelog

+- 2023-03-19 Attempts at decoding the data
+  - **03_scio_analyse_devel.ipynb**: Read the device metadata and trigger a scan through USB
 - 2023-03-01 Creating a class for interaction with the hardware:
   - **01_scio_scan.ipynb**: Read the device metadata and trigger a scan through USB
 - 2020-05-29 Moved everything to jupyter notebooks: